image-size vs imageinfo

 Multi-size

-If the target file is an icon (.ico) or a cursor (.cur), the width and height will be the ones of the first found image.
+If the target file/buffer is an HEIF, an ICO, or a CUR file, the width and height will be the ones of the largest image in the set.

 An additional images array is available and returns the dimensions of all the available images